mathiasbynens/bacon-cipher/README.md

 # bacon-cipher [![Build status](https://travis-ci.org/mathiasbynens/bacon-cipher.svg?branch=master)](https://travis-ci.org/mathiasbynens/bacon-cipher) [![Dependency status](https://gemnasium.com/mathiasbynens/bacon-cipher.svg)](https://gemnasium.com/mathiasbynens/bacon-cipher)

 _bacon-cipher_ is a JavaScript implementation of [Bacon’s cipher, a.k.a. the Baconian cipher](http://en.wikipedia.org/wiki/Bacon's_cipher).
 It can be used to encode plaintext to Bacon-ciphertext, or the other way around (i.e. decoding).
+[Here’s an online demo.](http://mothereff.in/bacon)

 By default it uses the most common Bacon cipher alphabet, i.e. `ABCDEFGHIKLMNOPQRSTUWXYZ` (24 letters).
 This boils down to the following translations: